Geovanejn/emausvota/replit.md

 ## Overview

 Emaús Vota is a full-stack web application designed to manage elections for a church youth group (UMP Emaús).
-The system provides secure authentication, role-based access control (admin/member), election management, and voting functionality with real-time results.
+The system provides email-based authentication with verification codes, role-based access control (admin/member), election management, and voting functionality with real-time results.
 Built with a focus on trust, transparency, and accessibility, it follows civic tech design principles to ensure clarity during the voting process.

 ## User Preferences